The Effect of Excessive Profanity On Our Culture

 To break it down further, here are some reasons why people swear:

-- To injure, offend or retaliate during conflict.
+- To injure, offend or retaliate during a conflict.

 - To give emphasis to a statement or emotion.